Atrial fibrillation is a condition in which the

 Fish oils

-reduce arrhythmias.
+reduce arrhythmias up to a point.
 I wonder if more doctors recommended fish oils, or if

 prescriptions would be needed for antiarrhythmic drugs.
 Also consider